sankamuk/pykafkaadmintools/README.md

 While running you can always run into issue and the best way to resolve issue is by looking into the log.
 The tool should log all its action to a log file name `pykafkaadmintools.log` in the same directory.

+## Usage Demo

+I will try to provide some demonstration of usage in the [blog](https://mukherjeesankar.wordpress.com/2020/05/09/setup-kafka-administer-remotely-with-kafkaadmintools/).